Gospel (Christmas Midnight and Dawn): Luke 2:1-14, 15-20

 May the people he blesses have peace on earth."

-15 After the angels went back to heaven, the shepherds keep saying to each other, "Let's go to Bethlehem and find out what happened.
+15 After the angels went back to heaven, the shepherds kept saying to each other, "Let's go to Bethlehem and find out what happened.
 Let's go see what the Lord told us about!"
 16 They rushed over and searched until they found Joseph and Mary, along with the baby lying in the feeding manger.
 17 Once the shepherds saw the family, they told them everything God said about the small child.
 18 When everyone heard what the shepherds said, they were totally amazed!
 19 But Mary quietly kept all these things in her heart like a treasure.
 20 The shepherds returned to the fields.
 Along the way, they praised God for everything they saw.
 It was exactly the way they heard it from the angel.

 This gospel can be divided into three sections: the birth of Jesus, the proclamation of his birth, and the visit of the shepherds.